 A week or so later I receive a box from RAVEN with the Blackhawk LE inside.
 A collection of tubes were inside as well, mostly NOS tubes which is so so cool.
 I hooked it all up, realized I had a bad tube, contacted Dave at Raven and he shipped out a slew of tubes to try, and I mean a SLEW of them – rare tubes, old tubes, gorgeous tubes.
 Once all tubed up, the amp warmed up within a minute and filled my office with the most HUGE sweet all over sound..and it appeared to have limitless power.

 The closest amp I can remember the Blackhawk sounding like is the $10,000 Audio Research VSi 75, and to be honest the RAVEN has a little more weight and solidity behind it than the AR and the AR is a tad thinner with less Bass weight.
 Both are quite special and sound beautiful.
 But we are comparing a $3500 all made in the USA amp vs a nearly $10k made in the USA amp, and I prefer the Raven, the cheaper one.
-Hmmm.
+Hmmm, this is getting good.

 As for Bass